tahatoklucu/WeatherApp/README.md

 # 🌤️ Weather App

-A modern and responsive weather application built with **React.js** and styled using **Tailwind CSS**.
+A modern and responsive weather application built with **React.js** and styled using **Tailwindcss**.
 The app fetches real-time weather data, 3-day forecasts, and air quality index information via a REST API using **Axios**.

 ---